SheldaPatrice/osticket-prereqs/README.md

 <p>

 - Open IIS as an Admin
+  - Search for "Internet Information Services (IIS)" in your Windows search bar.
+Right-click on the result and select "Run as administrator" to open IIS with administrative privileges.

 - Register PHP from within IIS
+     - Within IIS, find and select the "PHP Manager."
+Click on it to open the PHP Manager.
+Click on Register new PHP version.
+Click and Browse This PC.
+Navigate to C drive ( Windows (C))\ PHP\php-cgi.
+Click okay

 - Reload IIS (Open IIS, Stop and Start the server)
+     - To reload IIS, stop and start the server.
+In IIS, right-click on your server (usually listed on the left side).
+Choose "Stop" to stop the server.
+Then, right-click again and select "Start" to start the server.

 </p>
 <br />